vtebano13/cordova-cookie-master/README.md

 This plugin is distributed under the MIT License.

 ## Thanks to
+This plugin is a fork from Kristian Hristov's "cookie master" plugin.
+The author is not maintaining the plugin, so I created a new branch to include fixes and support to new OS versions.

 This plugin was inspired by the great work on the CookieMonster plugin by @barrettc